Choosing the Right Website Platform for AEC Firms

 • Watch Out For: High upfront costs and ongoing maintenance.
 Not user-friendly—requires internal or contracted technical support.

-A Content Management System (CMS) lets you manage website content without writing code.
-Most platforms offer user interfaces to add pages, blog posts, and images—while supporting layout changes, SEO optimization, and more.
+A Content Management System (CMS) lets you manage your website content without writing code.
+Most platforms offer straightforward visual interfaces to add project pages, blog posts, and portfolio images—while natively supporting custom layout changes, backend SEO optimization, and more.

 Final Thoughts